Practice Innovation

-We have launched three pilots in 2025 focused on stacked and regenerative practices (see details below).
+We launched three pilots in 2025 focused on stacked and regenerative practices (see details below).

-We are developing a new set of initiatives that will focus more on supporting the implementation of practices and water benefits.
+We are developing a new set of initiatives to support the implementation of soil health practices and water benefits.
 All will have soil health and other benefits, and some will have volumetric water savings through irrigation optimization in a regenerative ag context, potentially enabling more investment from the corporate water sector.

 Supply Chain Engagement: Dialogues & Info Sharing